suent/Carpenter.AzurePipelines/docs/configuration.md

 ## PipelineBot

-The PipelineBot is automation that manages the pipeline and its outside connections.
+The PipelineBot is automation that manages the pipeline and its outside connections and external services.

-For more information, see [pipeline-bot.md](pipeline-bot.md).
+For more information, see [pipeline-bot.md](features/pipeline-bot.md).

 ### Carpenter.PipelineBot.Name